PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 pre-terminal pre-add prune-aware evidence boundary before production changes.
 Continue with commits and pushes only; never create, update, or reopen a pull request.

+## Pre-terminal pre-add prune-evidence characterization

+The adjacent boundary is now characterized without a production change.
+The lowerer still snapshots `len(model_ir.tensors)`, calls the existing pre-add NHWC-chain cleanup with `model_ir` and `session.layout_state`, and adds the exact non-negative tensor-count delta to its otherwise unchanged result mapping.
+The first terminal-affine summary remains the predecessor and the channel Slice/Pad/Mul cluster remains the successor.

+`tests/test_flatbuffer_direct_pre_terminal_pre_add_orchestration.py` contains
+one passing current-boundary contract and one strict expected failure for the future pass-module owner.
+Sequential core-only validation completed with `1 passed, 1 xfailed in 0.13s`; targeted Ruff, bytecode compilation, and whitespace checks also passed.
+The xfail is intentional and represents the next production unit rather than a regression.

+Commit and push this test-and-documentation checkpoint.
+At resume, implement only `run_pre_terminal_pre_add_cleanup(context)`, preserve the lowerer compatibility wrapper, update owner-aware neighboring contracts, and run the affected gates sequentially.
+Keep the phase-result store at exactly 128/128.
+Continue with commits and pushes only; never create, update, or reopen a pull request.